Art by Hichico

 People who know about contractors and how they work will tell you that they don't really believe in any gods.
 This is mostly due to the fact that their religious views tend to be just whatever's convenient for the time.
 There are possibly true believers of religion for whatever religion they followed before recruitment.

 Contractors, also known as "original contractors", are bipedal beings with hooves, a deep red carapace, and two to six horns erupting from their head.
 They have four bright yellow eyes that can even be seen in the dark.
 Their large mouth is filled with many sharp teeth that never seem to get dull, as well as a forked tongue.
+These original contractors shockingly seem to speak in a, what is called by tourists, "southern accent" but a few will decide to learn a new accent to make themselves stick out from the crowd.
+Non original contractors stick with whatever accent they had before their fate.
 Their face has a clear split in it, commonly leading many to call them two-faced.

 Contractors also have a long tail that usually ends in an arrow-shaped point, but may have a variety of other shapes such as, but not limited to, a cluster of spikes, a split, a mace-like formation, an upside down arrow, and a tentacle.
 Some believe that the type of tail a contractor has determines how they act, and what type of deals they strike, but this is all hearsay as their tail has no impact on any of those things.